-Calling out specific types of vulnerabilities in the course can actually add to the realism of certain assessments while mitigating some of the professionalism, and can provide valuable results to the pen-tester in the real life scenarios.
+Calling out specific types of vulnerabilities in the course can add to the realism of accurate assessments while mitigating some of the professionalism.
+It can provide valuable results to the pen-tester in real-life scenarios.

 The concept of the source code review is pretty straightforward: An attacker wants to sift every single line of code, to perform an action that enables further compromise of the target, and that’s what you’ll find it in the course.
 Whether attempting to target a website by persistent cross-site scripting, session hijacking, cross-site request forgery or bypassing REGEX restrictions, the complicating factor is to get a shell in the labs.

 When hackers stray from being ethically appropriate, they can damage any benefits or findings by affecting the professional image of the pen-tester.
 Being a hacker who has the right to break into other organization’s assets is a great thing.
-However, it’s really important to the professionalism that ethics are being made throughout the whole engagement and avoiding immature practice such as messing with the databases through troll strings or images, which could undermine the entire efforts that has been done.
+However, it’s essential to the professionalism that ethics are being made throughout the whole engagement and avoiding immature practice such as messing with the databases through troll strings or images, which could undermine the entire efforts that have been made.

-White-box pen-testers are often fall to the temptation of rabbit holes, which are time sinks that can distract them away from the potential weaknesses.
-Tracking potential weaknesses is similar to tracking a rabbit hole, both take a significant effort to explore and may consume lots of time of the overall engagement or exam.
+White-box pen-testers are often fallen to the temptation of rabbit holes, which are time sinks that can distract them away from the potential weaknesses.
+Tracking inherent weaknesses is similar to tracking a rabbit hole; both take a significant effort to explore and may consume lots of time of the overall engagement or exam.
 Hence, being too cautious or too slow is something with which even expert hackers can struggle in.

-My exam started at 19:00 PST Sunday, after 30 hours of intensive working I got nothing, not even a single point.
-The challenge of not being able to get any point of these challenges/systems can draw hackers into trying to defeat the challenge, instead of moving on to machines that are bit easier to access and that may contain potential weakness; I’ve faced that a lot in bug bounty life as well.
-It can be extremely difficult to keep your conciseness need of the getting a shell in your mind when facing many rabbit holes or challenges (CTF stuff) of each target encountered while the tremendously import this is to prioritize your attack based on the exam points.
+My exam started at 19:00 PST Sunday.
+After 30 hours of intensive work, I got nothing, not even a single point.
+The challenge of not being able to get any aspect of these challenges/systems can draw hackers into trying to defeat the problem, instead of moving on to machines that are bit easier to access and that may contain potential weakness; I’ve faced that a lot in bug bounty life as well.
+It can be challenging to keep your conciseness need of getting a shell in your mind when facing many rabbit holes or challenges (CTF stuff) of each target encountered.
+At the same time, the tremendously important this is to prioritize your attack based on the exam points.

-The audience in general may vary from security analysts to business-oriented owners and the report needs to enable the totality for the audience to understand the importance of the finding in it.
-However, in OSWE exam case the audience is technically savvy security stuff which is something good to deal with since you’ll be comfortable in the terminology part.
+The audience, in general, may vary from security analysts to business-oriented owners, and the report needs to enable the totality for the audience to understand the importance of the finding in it.
+However, in the OSWE exam case, the audience is technically savvy security stuff, which is something good to deal with since you’ll be comfortable in the terminology part.

-Technical vulnerabilities, non-technical vulnerabilities, non-exploited vulnerabilities yet aren’t in Offensive Security team’s scope but these vulnerabilities can be just a serious or even more impactful to the target so keep those in your mind while your conducting white-box pen-testing engagement.
+Technical vulnerabilities, non-technical vulnerabilities, non-exploited vulnerabilities yet aren’t in the Offensive Security team’s scope, but these vulnerabilities can be just a severe or even more impactful to the target, so keep those in your mind while you are conducting white-box pen-testing engagement.

 During the reporting phase, as the business owners of the organization might not buy off on engagement activity, the vendor may not be contracted again.
-Similarly, in OSWE exam the Offensive Security team might not buy off your exam report if you didn’t follow the exam rules of engagement.
+Similarly, in the OSWE exam, the Offensive Security team might not buy off your exam report if you didn’t follow the exam rules of engagement.

 – B1twis3 | Hamid Mahmoud